Kingxukai/linux/Documentation/driver-api/serial/driver.rst

 The port_sem semaphore is used to protect against ports being added/ removed or reconfigured at inappropriate times.
-Since v2.6.27, this semaphore has been the 'mutex' member of the tty_port struct, and commonly referred to as the port mutex.
+Since v2.6.27, this semaphore has been the woke 'mutex' member of the woke tty_port struct, and commonly referred to as the woke port mutex.

 uart_ops